goalifyplus/docs/administrator-guides/database-migration/README.md

 # Database Migration

-As features are added to Rocket.Chat, the database schema may change between versions.
+As features are added to Goalify.Chat, the database schema may change between versions.

 The action of updating an older schema to a newer one (or vice versa) is called database migration.

-When you incrementally update Rocket.Chat versions,  database migration is automatic and you do not have to take any explicit action.
+When you incrementally update Goalify.Chat versions,  database migration is automatic and you do not have to take any explicit action.

-However, from time to time, you may have need to skip multiple versions in your Rocket.Chat upgrades.
+However, from time to time, you may have need to skip multiple versions in your Goalify.Chat upgrades.

 Database migration may fail in these scenarios.